Fidelity Framework as AI Refinery

 : MedicalImage<mm/voxel, HU> =

-In both examples, the Clef type system ensures that operations maintain dimensional and physical consistency at compile time.
-If a developer attempts to use incompatible dimensions or units, the Clef tooling will notify the developer with a compilation error at design time.
-This provides a constructive constraint that supports correctness and safety that no other tooling stack can match.
+// convolution preserving the input's physical unitsIn both examples, the Clef type system ensures that operations maintain dimensional and physical consistency at compile time.
+If a developer attempts to use incompatible dimensions or units, the Clef tooling reports a compilation error at design time.
+This is a constructive constraint that supports correctness and safety, and we have found no other representative implementations of it for neural representations in the standing literature we have reviewed.

 // Define tensor dimension types for compile-time safety